 On June 21, 2016, the City Council approved a contract with Historic Resources Group (HRG) to assist staff with the development of a Historic Preservation program, including the development of a citywide context statement, a historic resources survey, and an ordinance.
-To assist with the work, Greenwood Associates (an archaeological firm) and Carlberg Associates (horticultural/registered consulting arborist firm) have been included as part of the team.
+To assist with the work, Greenwood Associates (an archaeological firm), Carlberg Associates (horticultural/registered consulting arborist firm), and later Paleo Solutions, were included as part of the team.